Ingredients

 - In a large saucepan, heat 2 tablespoons of oil over medium heat.
 Add the chopped onions, garlic, and carrots (cut in half lengthwise, then chopped), and sauté until fragrant and lightly golden.
 Stir in the sausage pieces and cook until lightly browned.

 - In a separate saucepan, heat 2 tablespoons of oil over medium heat.
-Add the tofu cut into small cubes and sauté until golden and lightly crispy on all sides.
+Add the tofu cut into small cubes, and sauté until golden and lightly crispy on all sides.
 (Note: You may use 3 boiled Russet potatoes instead, cut into medium-sized chunks, if you prefer.)

 - Gently stir the sautéed tofu into the bean and sausage mixture.